constitutions

 Embassy of the Republic of Haiti in Washington DC

 This is the official website of the Haitian Embassy in the United States.
 It provides access to basic factual information about the economy, business opportunities, culture and society of Haiti.
 It includes access to press releases from the Haitian government plus links to Haitian government Websites.
 The press releases contain information on elections, human rights and violence in the region.
-A selection of legal materials are provided on the site including a copy of the 1987 Constitution (in French and English) and a copy of the country's Electoral Law (in French).
+The Resources section includes some legal material, such as the 1987 Constitution (in Haitian Creole, French and English) and the Haitian electoral and adoption laws (in French).

 Subscribe to constitutions